Customer's Guide to Firmness

 There are so many variables that affect how a particular mattress will feel that we always advise testing one if you can, or at the least working with a knowledgeable representative.
 Even the best advisors can’t guarantee a foolproof fit, but their knowledge and experience will greatly improve your chances of a receiving an extremely comfortable mattress.

-We recommend working with a company that not only allows you to swap out layers if needed (about 10% of our customers use our Latex Exchange), but is savvy enough to guide you skillfully about firmness in the first place.
+We recommend working with a company that not only allows you to swap out layers if needed (see our Latex Exchange) but is savvy enough to guide you skillfully about firmness in the first place.

 And you know who we think that is!